mac-cain13/notificato/Readme.md

      */
     public function readFeedbackService()
     {
-        // First we get the certificate that we want to use to connect to Apple
+        // First we get the a Notificare instance and tell it what certificate to use as default certificate
-        $certificate = new Certificate('./apns-certificate.pem', 'passphrase-to-use');
+        $notificare = new Notificare('./apns-certificate.pem', 'passphrase-to-use');

-        // Now get a connection to the feedback service
+        // Now read all "tuples" from the feedback service
-        $feedback = new Feedback($certificate);
+        //  Be aware that this method is blocking

-        // Read all "tuples" from the feedback service
+        $tuples = $notificare->receiveFeedback();

-        $tuples = $feedback->receive();
+        // The tuples contain information about what device unregistered and when it did unregister

-        // The tuple contains information about what device unregistered and when it did unregister foreach ($tuples as $tuple)
+        //  Don't forget to check if the device reregistered after the "invaidated at" date! foreach ($tuples as $tuple)
         {
             echo 'Device ' . $tuple->getDeviceToken() . ' invalidated at ' . $tuple->getInvalidatedAt()->format(\DateTime::ISO8601) .
 PHP_EOL;